Injured after being bitten by a dog?

 Dog bites are dangerous, and the State of Ohio is strict when it comes to dog bite law, and all of the following apply:

-- The dog in question does not need to have been declared dangerous prior to the incident (as is the case in some states).
+- The dog in question does not need to have been declared dangerous prior to the incident (as in some states).

 - There is no one “free bite” contingency that is used to help determine if the dog is dangerous in the first place (as is the case in some states).